karlmdavis/rps-tourney/dev/work-log.md

 * 2.0h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
     * Continued implementing `CustomRememberMeServices.loginSuccess(...)`.
         * Wow, what a mess...
-        * Switched `JettyBindingsForITs` to load the actual must-be-built WAR file from its sibling project.
-If m2eclipse is building an unexploded WAR, I might be able to avoid this, but for right now, this is conceptually simpler.
+        * Switched `JettyBindingsForITs` to load the actual must-already-be-built WAR file from its sibling project.
+If m2eclipse is alreadt building an exploded WAR somewhere, I might be able to avoid this, but for right now, this is conceptually simpler.
         * Was horrified to discover that I had an old Git stash sitting there, with half of the changes I've been in the middle of (re-)implementing.
 Went through and popped that, cleaned things up as best I could.
 I'm sure it's still a bit of a mess, though.
         * There's another, older stash still there that it looks like I probably don't need, but I didn't want to mess with it right now.
         * Pushed some non-webapp commits to lower the amount of uncommitted stuff I've got floating around right now.
 Checked and ensured that everything committed builds cleanly.
 Haven't pushed it to GitHub yet, though.

+### 2014-07-21, Monday

+* 0.5hh: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
+    * Continued implementing `CustomRememberMeServices.loginSuccess(...)`.
+        * Poked at the `EnvironmentIT` failure some.
+Didn't get very far, though it looks like Jetty may not be actually starting the context for the additional WAR.
+Need to test it manually.